ictunion/main-website-public/content/statutes/index.en.md

     Trade union of workers in ICT<br/>
     *unofficial translation*
 subDescription: |
-    Statutes of Trade Union of Workers in ITC are subject to statutes of Trade Union Federation of Money and Insurance Workers, which you can read at [https://www.osppp.cz/o-nas/dokumenty](https://www.osppp.cz/o-nas/dokumenty)
+    Statutes of Trade Union of Workers in ICT are subject to statutes of Trade Union Federation of Money and Insurance Workers, which you can read at [https://www.osppp.cz/o-nas/dokumenty](https://www.osppp.cz/o-nas/dokumenty)
 ---
 #### I. INTRODUCTORY PROVISIONS